timbray/quamina/README.md

 error in the encoding of the Event.

 The `[]X` return slice may be empty if none of the Patterns match the provided Event.

-A single Quamina instance is not thread-safe.
-But instances can share the underlying data structures in a safe way.
+### Concurrency

+A single Quamina instance can not safely be used by multiple goroutines at the same time.
+However, the underlying data structure is designed for concurrent access and the `Copy` API is provided to support this.

 ```go
 func (q *Quamina) Copy() *Quamina
 ```

-This generates a copy of of the target instance which may be used in parallel on another thread, while sharing the underlying data structure.
-Many instances can execute `MatchesForEvent()` calls concurrently, even while one or more of them are also executing `AddPattern()`.
-There is a significant performance penalty if there is a high rate of `AddPattern` in parallel with matching.
+This generates a copy of the target instance.
+Such copies may safely run in parallel in different goroutines executing any combination of `MatchesForEvent()`, `AddPattern()`, and `DeletePattern()` calls.
+There is a significant performance penalty if there is a high rate of `AddPattern()` invocations in parallel with `MatchesForEvent()`.

+Note that the `Copy()` API is somewhat expensive, and that a Quamina instance exhibits “warm-up” behavior, i.e. the performance of `MatchesForEvent()` improves slightly upon repeated calls, especially over the first few calls.
+The conclusion is that, for maximum efficiency, once you’ve created a Quamina instance, whether through `New()` or `Copy()`, keep it around and run as many events through it as is practical.

 ### Performance

 I used to say that the performance of `MatchesForEvent` was `O(1)` in the number of Patterns.
 While that’s probably the right way to think about it, it’s not *quite* true, as it varies somewhat as a function of the number of unique fields that appear in all the patterns that have been added to Quamina, but still remains sublinear in that number.

 A word of explanation: Quamina compiles the patterns into a somewhat-decorated automaton and uses that to find matches in events; the matching process is O(1) in the number of patterns.

 However, for this to work, the incoming event must be flattened into a list of pathname/value pairs and sorted.
 This process exceeds 50% of execution time, and is optimized by discarding any fields that do not appear in one or more of the patterns added to Quamina.
 Thus, adding a new pattern that only mentions fields mentioned in previous patterns is effectively free i.e. `O(1)` in terms of run-time performance.

 ### Name

 From Wikipedia: Quamina Gladstone (1778 – 16 September
 1823), most often referred to simply as Quamina, was a Guyanese slave from Africa and father of Jack Gladstone.
 He and his son were involved in the Demerara rebellion of 1823, one of the largest slave revolts in the British colonies before slavery was abolished.

 ### Credits